 "For people who have lost a loved one, the holidays may serve as a reminder of happy times they had with that person in the past," psychotherapist Amy Morin said to UNILAD.
 "Decorating early may help them feel more connected with that individual."

-Basically, if you want to make friends with your neighbors this holiday season, hanging Christmas decorations outside is a good strategy.
+Basically, if you want to make friends with your neighbors this holiday season, showing off your classic Christmas decoration ideas outside is a good strategy.
 Other tactics for boosting good cheer include shoveling the snow off their driveway or standing under their window dressed like John Cusack holding up a stereo playing Baby, It's Cold Outside.